LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 They would be represented like so `6755`
 This numerical representation is good to know for the find command with system administration.
 Using a command like `find / -perm /4000` will scan the entire system finding any file that has setuid.

+#### Links

+There are two kinds of links to consider on Linux.
+These are soft and hard links.
+Soft links/symbolic links/symlinks just contain a file's name.
+The path can be a relative or absolute path, but they do not point to the actual inode.
+As a result, deleting the file the symbolic link points to can result in a broken link.
+To resolve this issue a hard link can be used to directly point to the inode of a file.
+In effect, it is "creating" two files with different names but identical contents.
+If you recall, inodes are limited to their current file system, so hardlinks can not link to other files across file systems.
+If you wonder why `ls -l` lists how many hard links there are for a file it is because all hard links must be deleted before the file gets deleted.
+In a sense, when you create a directory the `.` and `..` are hard links.
+They point to the inodes of current directory and the parent directory respectively.
+This is why when you use a relative path it does not give the entire absolute path because there is no need to.
+The inode given allows for a direct skip into where it starts from.

+A user does not even need permissions for the file to link to it.
+This is because the permissions will be checked once the linked file is opened, so it is typical to see symbolic links with permissions of 777.
+Really the permissions would determine who can use the link.
+Just like other aspects of files, links take special care to handle as naive checking will create a security vulnerability.
+As mentioned, links typically will have 777 permissions, so a program checking for permissions that doesn't resolve a link would instead check the link's permissions rather than the actual file.
+This is a huge consideration to keep in mind because links can be made to any file regardless of the user's permissions to that file.
+The user Jimbo is able to create a link to `/etc/shadow` despite `/etc/shadow` having 640 root:root permissions.
+Additionally, links can mask themselves as a file because they have a name just like a regular file.
+If we continue with `/etc/shadow`, a user could create a link under the name and path of `/etc/shadow` to mess up a program.
+For this reason, some programs may decide to not dereference links.
+Links can also then change mid-way through execution if a Look Before you Leap approach is taken.

 ### File Descriptors